Best Athletes of the 1970s

 Its Joeysworld

-The Los Angeles Clippers would not exist today, had they not drafted this man Bob Mcadoo.
-In his 5 seasons, he WAS basketball in Buffalo, being named NBA rookie of the Year in 1973, and the scoring titles we're a lot, but not a lot like Michael Jordan did, but 3 straight NBA scoring titles was still great for him, he stayed with a team that went from losing 61 games in 1973 to the brink of the NBA Finals in 1976.
+The Los Angeles Clippers would not exist today had they not drafted this man, Bob McAdoo.
+In his five seasons, he was basketball in Buffalo, being named NBA Rookie of the Year in 1973.
+The scoring titles were a lot, but not as many as Michael Jordan achieved.
+However, three straight NBA scoring titles were still great for him.
+He stayed with a team that went from losing 61 games in 1973 to the brink of the NBA Finals in 1976.
 He even appeared on the cover of Sports Illustrated that year.
-He played in 3 straight NBA ALL-Star games as a Buffalo Brave and the 1975 NBA MVP.
+He played in three straight NBA All-Star games as a Buffalo Brave and was the 1975 NBA MVP.
 Bob, a legend for all times.

 Its Joeysworld